-There shall be no discharge of floating solids or visible foam in other than trace amounts, nor shall the discharge cause formation of visible deposits of iron, hydrocarbons or any other constituent on the bottom or shoreline of the receiving water.
+Erosion Control and Other Standards: There shall be no discharge of floating solids or visible foam in other than trace amounts, nor shall the discharge cause formation of visible deposits of iron, hydrocarbons or any other constituent on the bottom or shoreline of the receiving water.
 In addition, erosion control measures will be implemented to prevent significant damage to or erosion of the receiving water channel at the point of discharge.

-The discharge of wastewater and the effluent limits that are established in this permit have been reviewed to ensure that the levels of water quality necessary to protect the designated uses of the receiving waters are maintained and protected.
-An antidegradation review has been conducted and verifies that the permit conditions, including the effluent limitations established, provide a level of protection to the receiving water consistent with the antidegradation provisions of Wyoming surface water quality standards.
+Anti-degradation: The discharge of wastewater and the effluent limits that are established in this permit have been reviewed to ensure that the levels of water quality necessary to protect the designated uses of the receiving waters are maintained and protected.
+An anti-degradation review has been conducted and verifies that the permit conditions, including the effluent limitations established, provide a level of protection to the receiving water consistent with the anti-degradation provisions of Wyoming surface water quality standards.

-Self monitoring of effluent quality and quantity is required on a regular basis with reporting of results semiannually.
-The permit is scheduled to expire on December 31, 2008.
-This expiration date was determined through review of the watershed permitting schedule which the WDEQ is implementing in order to synchronize the permitting and expiration of facilities within the same watershed.
-This holistic approach will provide for more efficient permitting of point-source discharges.
+Self Monitoring and Expiration Date: Self monitoring of effluent quality and quantity is required on a regular basis with reporting of results semiannually.
+The permit is scheduled to expire on December 31st, 2015.